Are you having concerns about your privacy on the internet? Then let me show you how to prevent cross-site tracking in the Safari browser on iPhone.

 Disable the Block All Cookies option to prevent cross-site tracking and customize which website can track you through cookies.

-Ultimate privacy cannot be guaranteed every day you present yourself on the internet.
+Ultimate privacy cannot be guaranteed every day you present yourself online.
 Still, you can control how your data will be processed online.
 You, as a user, reserve all the rights to your privacy.

 Thankfully, on iOS with Safari browser, you can prevent Cross-Site Tracking.
 So, use it and do not let malicious websites track your internet activity.